jwilliams0n/Discord.js-Bad-Links/README.md

-# Discord.js-Bad-Links - (!)
-CURRENTLY BEING UPDATED (!)
+# Discord.js-Bad-Links - Delete/mute for harmful/malicious links
-Delete the message and mute a user for posting harmful links.
+Automatically delete messages that contain bad links and permanently mute the user for doing so.

+This code can work as a standalone bot, or it can be added to your existing discord.js bot code.

-Get a list of harmful links either through an API or json file.
+Get a list of harmful links either through an API or provided JSON file.

-# How to set up **with api**:
-- Copy the contents of the index.js file into your existing index.js file (the main file that runs your bot).
-- Install the npm request package via **npm install request**.
-- Replace **"mute role id"** on line 11 of index.js with your discord muted role ID.
-- Replace **"api link"** with your API link on like 5.

-# How to set up **with JSON file**:
-- Download the badLinks.json file.
-- Move the badLinks.json file into the same folder as your existing index.js file.
-- Add the contents of the index.js file into your existing index.js file (the main file that runs your bot).
-- Replace the **"mute role id"** on like 9 of index.js with your discord muted role ID.

-# Required Permissions for this to work:
-- Manage Roles
-- SendMessages
-- ManageMessages
-- Read Message History

-# NOTE:
-- This is **NOT** a full bot code.
-Simply copying and pasting this will not give you a fully functioning discord.js bot.
-- You will need to provide your own API if using the API version.
-- You will need to create your own muted role and set up permissions for this to work.
-- Ensure your bot has the correct permissions, as muting/deleting/sending messages will not work correctly.
-- You may need to change the word `client` in this code.
-This will depend on the line of your code similar to `const client = new Discord.Client();` - If you have any issues with this, feel free to open an issue and I will be happy to assist.
+Instructions of how to set up both of the bots can be found below, and in each of the code folders.
+If you have any issues with setting up this code as a standalone bot, or merging it into your existing code, feel free to open an issue and I will be happy to assist

+Note: I will not provide direct instructions on how to merge this code with your existing code, however I will provide advice in issues if needed.

+#### This code was last tested & working with `discord.js v13.3.1` & `node.js v16.3.0`

+### Prerequisites for this to work:
+- You will need to of created your discord bot.
+- If using the API version, you must have your own API URL to use.
+- Your discord bot must have the following permissions: `View channels`, `Manage roles`, `Send messages`, `Manage messages`, `Read message history` (The bot will work if the Administrator permission is granted, but this is not recommended).
+- You must have a muted role set up in your discord server.

+## How to set up as standalone bot WITH API:
+- Download code.
+- Add your bot token into line 2 of config.json.
+- Add your mute role ID into line 3 of config.json.
+- Add your API link into line 4 of config.json.
+- Install required packages through `npm install`.
+- Start your bot by typing `node index.js` in your terminal.

+## How to set up as a standalone bot WITH JSON:
+- Download code.
+- Add your bot token into config.json.
+- Add your mute role ID into config.json.
+- Install required packages through `npm install`.
+- Start your bot by typing `node index.js` in your terminal.

 Both versions were last tested & working with node.js v16.11.1

 Credits:
-JSON List - reddit u/Killaxia
+- JSON List - reddit u/Killaxia